SupriyaPatil5/Diabetic-Prediction-Classifier/README.md

 The Notebook for code is .ipnb file

-Project Team Members: Neelima Saini - Final Year MBA in Data Science at MIT ADT University, Institiute of Product Leadership .
-Supriya Patil - Final Year MBA in Data science student at MIT Univeristy Umesh Salaunke - Final Year MBA in Data science student at MIT Univeristy
+Project Team Members: Supriya Patil - Final Year MBA in Data science student at MIT Univeristy, Institiute of Product Leadership.
+Neelima Saini - Final Year MBA in Data Science at MIT ADT University.
+Umesh Salaunke - Final Year MBA in Data science student at MIT Univeristy